Divpeter/DSD2024.github.io/README.md

 # DSD Group : Brave Ones
-## ℹ️About this project
+## 📝About this project
 This is the project for DSD, 2024 Spring.
 The task is to develop an Intelligent Treasure Exploration System involving users from multiple platforms.
-We will keep providing updates as the project progresses.
+We will keep providing updates as the project progresses.<br>
+Our group is responsible for the development of Wechat application.
+We will focus on the customers using Wechat and our group members will work together to do this project well.

 ## 📆Timeline
 03/20/2024 : System Design<br>